Cocaine Relapse Warning Signs, Prevention, and Addiction Treatment

 - Know your triggers, and make a plan to avoid them when possible and to effectively cope with those you cannot avoid.

-- Have a specific plan in place to help you manage cravings (journaling, distraction method, urge surfing).
+- Have a specific plan in place to help you manage cravings (journaling, distraction method, etc.).

-- Make a definitive plan to follow up with aftercare programs (12-step programs, cognitive behavioral therapy, group counseling, and learning mind-body relaxation and stress-management techniques).
+- Make a definitive plan to follow up with aftercare programs (group counseling, cognitive behavioral therapy, 12-step programs like Cocaine Anonymous, and learning mind-body relaxation and stress-management techniques).

 - Practice good self-care (adequate nutrition, sleep, exercise).